AquaFuse: Waterbody Fusion for Physics Guided View Synthesis of Underwater Scenes: Background Preliminaries

 In recent years, this revised image formation model has been successfully used for rendering underwater scenes by methods such as SeaThru-NeRF~\cite{levy2023seathru}, WaterSplatting~\cite{li2024watersplatting}, and SeaSplat~\cite{yang2024seasplat}.
 These methods leverage the remarkable advances in 3D radiance fields, specifically NeRF~\cite{mildenhall2021nerf} and Gaussian splatting~\cite{kerbl20233d}-based rendering.
 However, drawbacks remain in accounting for multiple scattering or inconsistent/artificial illumination.
-They also require camera poses to be extracted beforehand which is often infeasible.
-Thus, collecting and synthesizing data for 3D underwater scene reconstruction research is rather challenging.
+They also require camera poses to be extracted beforehand, which is often not feasible in practice.
+Thus, collecting and synthesizing comprehensive data for 3D underwater scene reconstruction research is rather challenging.

-To this end, geometric and photometric data augmentations with various perspective warping generally help~\cite{zhang2024recgs}.
-This paper introduces another photometric augmentation technique for waterbody fusion to improve the generalizability of learning underwater image recognition and reconstruction tasks.